krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 Okay, I hope your DRY-dey sense (© Alex Naser, 2013) tingled as you were typing "0," "1," "2," and "3" in your routes, controller, and views.
 Obviously it won't take long for our application to get completely unmaintainable if we have to manually add a route for every single post.
 Crazy talk.
 Let's start to fix it.

-First, we're going to delete those four routes we added previously and add a single line in its place. `config/routes.rb` should look like this:
+First, we're going to delete those four routes we added previously and add a single line in its place. `config/routes.rb` should now look like this:

     LighthouseForum::Application.routes.draw do